-- 1. With the transmission in neutral ("N") and the brake lever lock released, move the ATV forward and backward to ensure the wheels roll freely.
-If the ATV does not move, the tires may be frozen to the ground or the brake pads may be frozen to the rotors or drums. - 2.
-If the tires are frozen to the ground, pour warm water around them to melt any ice around the tires.
+- With the transmission in neutral ("N") and the parking brake lock released, move the ATV forward and backward to ensure the wheels roll freely.
+If the ATV does not move, the tires may be frozen to the ground or the brake pads may be frozen to the rotors or drums. - If the tires are frozen to the ground, pour warm water around them to melt any ice around the tires.